Why Meme Marketing doesn’t work for your business

 Meme Marketing Dos

-Your audience can be the primary reason why meme marketing may not be a good idea.
+Your audience can be why meme marketing may not be a good idea.

 When including memes in your marketing strategy, it is important to know the audience you are focusing on.
 If your content does not comply with the targeted audience, it is highly possible that the posts won’t go viral, and you will even lose some potential customers.

-If you are trying to figure out whether memes suit your business’s concept, you can check the brand voice.
-If your brand has a relaxed and casual voice or doesn’t have a well-defined one, then memes could be a good strategy in the right place, at the right time.
+If you are trying to determine whether memes suit your business’s concept, you can check the brand voice.
+If your brand has a relaxed and casual voice or doesn’t have a well-defined one, then memes could be a good strategy in the right place at the right time.

-Turning your posts into memes requires an adequate amount of fun to tweak the interest of your audience and make them feel that they have to spread your content further.
+Turning your posts into memes requires enough fun to tweak your audience’s interest and make them feel they must spread your content further.

-Keeping the brand’s online activity up to date using recent events will only bring even more impressions to your posts.
+Keeping the brand’s online activity up to date using recent events will only increase the impressions of your posts.

 kitkat-meme-marketing